Nunziomvd/DigitalLiteracy/README.md

 ## 🏃 Run Program

 1a.
 Download Source Code
 1b.
-In Project Directory termianl : rails s
+In Project Directory terminal : rails s

 2a.
 Login to VM using server name, user, and password listed in ND-ProjectNotes.pdf 2b.
 Follow path listed in ND-ProjectNotes.pdf